decalibrate/overlay-label-manager/README.md

 ---

 ## Building the binaries

+Prebuilt binaries are avaialble on the [Relases](/decalibrate/overlay-label-manager/releases) page

 The main program is written in Golang so once you have golang installed building the app is as simple as